bocoup/learn-ansible/exercises/your-development-server/overview.md

 - How does `vagrant ssh` work?
 - How do you create a user on an Ubuntu machine?
 - How do you configure password-less SSH access?
+- How do you copy a file from your machine to a remote machine using SSH?